operaton/documentation/docs/documentation/user-guide/spring-boot-integration/webapps.md

 modifying request for paths beginning with `/operaton/api/` or `/operaton/app/`.
 Any modifying requests mapped to these paths will fail, and the current session will be ended if no CSRF Token is present.
-You can avoid this by registering your resources on different paths or add your resources to the CSRF Prevention Filter Whitelist (via the configuration property `camunda.bpm.webapp.csrf.entry-points`).
+You can avoid this by registering your resources on different paths or add your resources to the CSRF Prevention Filter Whitelist (via the configuration property `operaton.bpm.webapp.csrf.entry-points`).